TritonDataCenter/sdcadm/README.md

     sdcadm create moray --server=CN1_UUID
     sdcadm create moray --server=CN2_UUID

 And that's it.
-With this, we should have a setup with multiple zookeeper, manatee and moray instances, ready to operate with HA.
+With this, we should have a setup with multiple binder, manatee and moray instances, ready to operate with HA.
 As an additional step, if you plan to give access to non-administrator customers to your SDC setup (i.e. if you've installed CloudAPI), it would be handy to also have several